 Overnight: La Paz | Breakfast

 The rest of the day is free for you to independently explore.
-Wander around the cobbled streets, admire the colorful houses and perhaps enjoy a spot of souvenir shopping before you return home.
+Wander around the cobbled streets, admire the colourful houses and perhaps enjoy a spot of souvenir shopping before you return home.

 Overnight: La Paz | Breakfast